 What is the WordPress Appearance?

-The Appearance tab in WordPress dashboard helps in changing the look and feel of your blog.
+The Appearance tab in the WordPress dashboard helps change your blog’s look and feel.
 The Appearance allows customizing the skin with unlimited available free themes and templates.

-The WordPress Appearance helps in creating the top bar menu links as well as adjusting the sidebar or footer widgets on your blog.
+The WordPress Appearance helps create the top bar menu links and adjust the sidebar or footer widgets on your blog.

 How to change WordPress Themes?

-Every year or two WordPress community releases a theme with a major update.
+Every year or two WordPress community releases a theme with a significant update.
 This theme is added as a pre-installed with a new WordPress installation.

-You can change to any other theme that you desired.
-WordPress itself has the tonnes of Free Themes in its repository.
-These free themes are community developed and you can use on any site.
-You can even upload the premium theme bought from any sellers.
+You can change to any other theme that you desire.
+WordPress itself has tonnes of Free Themes in its repository.
+These free themes are community developed and can be used on any site.
+You can even upload the premium theme bought from any seller.